-In his transactional practice, he routinely provides representation on business formations and equity transactions, the negotiation and drafting of joint venture and teaming agreements for government contracting opportunities, the structuring and implementation of mergers and acquisitions, and the consummation of significant asset transactions for closely-held private companies.
+In his transactional practice, he routinely represents clients on the buying and selling of businesses, including advising on the business sale process, engaging investment banking or other brokerage assistance, preparing a company for sale and due diligence, and negotiating and closing significant equity or asset transactions.
 Ray also advises businesses on preferred equity, senior debt and mezzanine financing transactions, executive and employee compensation and incentive arrangements, corporate governance and succession planning.

 As a negotiator and advocate, Ray frequently represents clients in business ownership and control issues and disputes, efforts to mitigate or resolve liability risks, and efforts to maximize value on key assets and opportunities.
-Chambers USA writes that Ray “ is praised for his ‘keen commercial awareness’ and ‘well-formulated and well-presented arguments.’”
-(Chambers USA 2010.)
-Mechanically inclined, he readily grasps technical, manufacturing and construction concepts that frequently prove essential or addressing manufacturing or construction liability issues.
+Mechanically inclined, he readily grasps technical, manufacturing and construction concepts that frequently prove essential to addressing manufacturing or construction liability issues.
 Ray also represents clients in government contracting matters with the procuring agencies or the Government Accountability Office, and in other matters before federal and state regulators.

-Ray serves as a Trustee and as Executive Committee member of the National Park Trust, where he was instrumental in the establishment of the Tallgrass Prairie National Preserve, a unit of the National Parks.
-He also is the Immediate Past Chair of Committee for Montgomery, a coalition of diverse community organization and business leaders who find consensus and advocate for the betterment of Montgomery County.
+Ray serves as a trustee and executive committee member of the National Park Trust, where he was instrumental in the establishment of the Tallgrass Prairie National Preserve, a unit of the National Parks.
+He also is a past chair of Committee for Montgomery, a coalition of diverse community organization and business leaders who find consensus and advocate for the betterment of Montgomery County.
 Ray also is a board member and provides pro bono legal services to Combat Soldier Recovery Fund, a charity that provides direct financial support to wounded soldiers at Walter Reed Army Hospital.
-In his spare time, he enjoys woodworking, biking, art and history.
+In his spare time, he enjoys woodworking, biking, cooking, art and history.